 Louise’s portfolio includes VCAL, Foundation Skills, and teaching areas of Business, Design, Personal Services, Health and Community Services.

 Shannyn commenced in the role of Executive Manager, Corporate Services in November 2019.
-Prior to that Shannyn began her career at South West TAFE in 2014 as the Audit, Risk and Compliance Officer.
+Prior to that Shannyn began her career at SWTAFE in 2014 as the Audit and Compliance Officer.

-Shannyn is responsible for the leadership of the Corporate Services portfolio that includes digital innovation and information technology, facilities management and master
+Shannyn is responsible for the leadership of the Corporate Services portfolio that includes, digital innovation and information technology, facilities management, capital and minor works and projects, master planning, procurement and contracts, and occupational health and safety.

 Master of Ed (Adult Education) Hons, Bachelor of Training and Development, Diploma of Quality Auditing